Your Picture

 Working Papers:

-As countries develop, fiscal constraints in the public sector lead to increased demand for private sector services.
+Rising income and fiscal constraints lead countries from purely public provision of essential services to mixed public-private provision.
 How should the government make public investments when anticipating private entrants?
 I study this question in the Malaysian hospital market using a spatial dataset that combines hospital locations, entry timing, and demographics.
-Instead of crowding-out private entrants, I find that new public hospitals crowd-in private hospitals and private hospitals agglomerate around public hospitals due to shared labor markets and demand-side complementarities.
-Given these incentives, I build a spatial entry model to quantify the gains from accounting for private entry when allocating public hospitals.
+Event studies show that, instead of crowding out private hospitals, new public hospitals crowd in new private entrants.
+Specialist public hospitals in urban areas drive these crowd-in effects, while non-specialist public hospitals in rural areas have null effects on entrants.
+Within the same district, new public hospitals crowd in more private entrants, and newer entrants choose to locate further away from the new public hospital.
+This suggests that governments can use public hospital placements to both expand healthcare access and influence the spatial distribution of private investment.
+Given these incentives, I build a spatial entry model to quantify the gains from anticipating private entry when allocating public hospitals.
 Counterfactual simulations show that reallocating public hospitals can improve welfare by changing the incentives of where private hospitals choose to locate.
-These findings show how public investments can not only crowd-in private investments but can also influence firm locations beyond conventional economic policies such as subsidies or tax incentives.
+These findings show how public investments can not only crowd in private investments but can also influence firm locations beyond conventional economic policies such as subsidies or tax incentives.

 2. Politicians and Bureaucratic Planning: Evidence from Malaysian Hospitals